sympower/dt-data-load-tool/docs/website/docs/plus/features/projects.md

     cache: github_events_cache
 ```
 :::note
 🚧 This feature is under development.
 Interested in becoming an early tester?
-[Join dlt+ early access](https://info.dlthub.com/waiting-list)
+[Join data_load_tool+ early access](https://info.dlthub.com/waiting-list)
 :::

 ### Profiles

 You can use the profiles section to define different environments (example: dev, staging, prod, tests).
-One package may have multiple profiles which can be specified using dlt+ cli commands.
+One package may have multiple profiles which can be specified using data_load_tool+ cli commands.
 The default profile name is `dev`.
 It's created automatically alongside the `tests` profile.

 ```yaml
 profiles: